ValentinaAng/Sentiment-Analysis-NLP/README.md

 #### Predictions with Pre-trained model:

-Sentence: It was an awfull trip, the flight was very late and it was so full and smelly
+1. **Sentence: It was an awfull trip, the flight was very late and it was so full and smelly.**

-Prediction: 0, is negative
+`Prediction: 0, is negative`

-Sentence: This is going to be nice trip, can't wait.
+2. **Sentence: This is going to be nice trip, can't wait.**

-Prediction: 1, is positive
+`Prediction: 1, is positive`

 These predictions align with the expected sentiments of the inputs, demonstrating that the model can provide meaningful predictions for new data.